trishnaguha/build-atomic-host/README.md

 Set Up Inventory file and Rebase on the OSTree

 ```
-$ sh setup_inventory.sh
+$ sh rebase.sh
 ```

-Verify
-SSH to the Atomic Host:
+Verify: SSH to the Atomic Host:

 ```
 [tguha@dhcp193-94 ~]$ ssh atomic-user@192.168.121.221